 Kitchen

-Empty and clean both your pantry and fridge.
+- First, empty and clean both your pantry and fridge.
 Don’t forget the refrigerator coils!
 While everything is out, discard any items you can no longer use.

-Clean the oven and vent hood, including replacing the vent filter if there is one.
+- Clean the oven and vent hood, including replacing the vent filter if there is one.

-Wipe your dishwasher door and gasket to remove any mold.
+- Wipe your dishwasher door and gasket to remove any mold.
 We use Tang (yes, the powdered drink mix) as it removes hard water stains, soap scum, and dishwashing detergent residue.
 The powdered drink’s citric acid removes mineral deposits and dirt.
 Tang is cheap, accessible, and non-toxic.

 Living Room

-Vacuum upholstered furniture, including under the cushions.
+- Vacuum upholstered furniture, including under the cushions.

-Clean floors, including under furniture.
+- Clean floors, including under furniture.

-Dust baseboards, shelves, and walls, and remove scuff marks from walls.
+- Dust baseboards, shelves, and walls, and remove scuff marks from walls.

-Clean electronic devices, keyboards, and TV.
+- Clean electronic devices, keyboards, and TVs.

 Bathroom

-Replace toothbrushes and soak makeup brushes.
+- Replace toothbrushes and soak makeup brushes.

-Clean out cabinets and safely discard any expired items.
+- Clean out cabinets and safely discard any expired items.

-Clean and disinfect the toilet, shower/tub, and sinks.
+- Clean and disinfect the toilet, shower/tub, and sinks.

-Wash walls and baseboards with a mild cleaner.
+- Wash walls and baseboards with a mild cleaner.

 Bedroom

-Clean carpets and rugs, including under the bed and other furniture.
+- First, clean carpets and rugs, including under the bed and other furniture.

-Put away summer bedding and bring out winter bedding from storage.
+- Put away summer bedding and bring out winter bedding from storage.

 Closet